signalfx/splunk-otel-collector/docs/experimental/utilization.md

 1. Model from or use recorded telemetry from actual host and cloud services instead of generic load generator content.
-1. Exercise and incorporate exporter helper sending queue configuration to suite (`num_consumers`, queue size tuning, etc.)
+1. Exercise and incorporate exporter helper sending queue configuration to suite (`num_consumers`, queue size tuning, etc.) evaluating procfs and stop evaluating before teardown).
-1. Don't include service startup or teardown in benchmarking in workflow analysis (i.e. sleep a few seconds before evaluating procfs and stop evaluating before teardown).

 After these are delivered our guidance can be more readily updated and evaluated per release.
 However, meeting more